Always consult your doctor or pharmacist before taking oral rehydration salts.

-Consult with your doctor about any medications you are taking, before starting your treatment with oral rehydration salts.
+Consult with your doctor about any medications you are taking, before starting your oral rehydration therapy with oral rehydration salts.

 Adverse Reactions and Precautions

-If the eyelids become swollen during the treatment, stop ORS, give plain water then, resume ORS only when the puffiness is gone.
-In case of vomiting, stop ORS for 10 min and then resume at a slower rate (very small but frequent amounts); do not stop rehydration.
+If the eyelids become swollen during the treatment, stop using the oral rehydration salts, take plain water then, resume using the oral rehydration salts only when the puffiness is gone.
+In case of vomiting, stop using the product for 10 min and then resume at a slower rate (very small but frequent amounts); do not stop rehydration.

 There aren’t proven contra-indications for pregnancy or breastfeeding.